metaplex-foundation/docs/docs/03-developer-tools/00-sugar/05-reference/01-commands.md

 sugar thaw --all --candy-machine-id <candy_machine_id>
 ```

-In both commands, the candy machine id is optional and if left off Sugar will default to the id it finds in the cache file.
+In both commands, the candy machine id is optional, and if left off Sugar will default to the id it finds in the cache file.

 E.g.: